NCAS-CMS/cms-website/_drafts/puma2.md

 ### 3. Stop any suites you have running on PUMA.

-If you have any suites running on PUMA that you wish to continue on PUMA2, stop them now, before copying your files over.
+Before going any further, if you have any suites running on PUMA that you wish to continue on PUMA2, stop them now, before copying your files over.

+* Login to the old PUMA

 * To see which suites you have running, run:
 ```